Boundary structure of gauge fields on asymptotically AdS spaces: Boundary structure of (gauge)fields

-Functions $\cY_A$ does not involve the subleading sector and corresponds to a certain Weyl-invariant equation imposed on the leading sector while $\cY$ is the modified conservation law for subleading $\cJ_A$.
+The functions $\cY_A$ do not involve the subleading sector and correspond to a certain Weyl-invariant equation imposed on the leading sector while $\cY$ is the modified conservation law for subleading $\cJ_A$.
 One may view $\cY_A$ and $\cY$ as direct analogues of the obstruction tensor $\cO_{AB}$ and the modified conservation law $\cO_A$ in the sector of gravity.
 In particular, an analogue of Proposition~\bref{prop-div-obstr} is the following: \begin{prop} On $\hat \Ee^\YM$ we have:

-where $\Gamma_A\equiv [\frac{\partial}{\partial \hat \lambda^{A}},Q]$. \end{prop} \begin{proof} Again, the first equation is a distant consequence of the Noether identities for the Yang-Mills equations, which can be obtained by applying $\hat b_{\YM}^{*}$ to \eqref{YM-Noether} with $N=D-3$.
-The second equation states that the Weyl invariance of the conservation equation for the Yang-Mills subleading $\cJ_A$ is equivalent to imposing the obstruction equation $\cY_B=0$ and can be proved by a straightforward calculation using Lemma~\bref{Lemma-Gamma}. \end{proof} Finally, the explicit form of the conformal YM equation and the conformal conservation equation can be found in terms of the above boundary calculus by using Proposition~\bref{prop:off-shell} and repeating the analysis of Section~\bref{sec:gravity-sections} in the YM sector.
-In the rest of this section we discuss the structure of the boundary YM system in more details.
+where $\Gamma^A\equiv [\frac{\partial}{\partial \hat \lambda_{A}},Q]$. \end{prop} \begin{proof} Again, the first equation is a distant consequence of the Noether identities for the Yang-Mills equations, which can be obtained by applying $\hat b_{\YM}^{*}$ to \eqref{YM-Noether} with $N=D-3$.
+The second equation states that the Weyl invariance of the conservation equation for the Yang-Mills subleading $\cJ_A$ is equivalent to imposing the obstruction equation $\cY_B=0$ as can be proved by a straightforward calculation using Lemma~\bref{Lemma-Gamma}. \end{proof} Finally, the explicit form of the conformal YM equation and the conformal conservation equation can be found in terms of the above boundary calculus by using Proposition~\bref{prop:off-shell} and repeating the analysis of Section~\bref{sec:gravity-sections} in the YM sector.
+In the rest of this section we discuss the structure of the boundary YM system in more detail.

 A direct analogue of Proposition \bref{utv-nechet} is the following: \begin{prop} For any odd integer $i$ such that $1\leq i\leq D-4$ we have:

 \end{prop} The case of an odd-dimensional boundary is again relatively simple (see Proposition \bref{J-nechet}, the proof is analogous). \begin{prop} For $d$ odd we have: